laxmankrishnamurti/Open-Source/Git/03-Branches.md

 ## `Merging`

-Now, its time to merge or collect all work that has been done.
-In merging, we collect all resources from different-different branches and adds it with the _main_ branch.
+Now, its time to merge or collect all work together that has been done.
+In merging, we collect all resources from different branches and merge it to the _main_ branch.

 ```bash
 git checkout main/master